phillipadsmith/2014.phillipadsmith.com/_posts/2014-03-19-liberating-venezuelas-cadivi.md

 Second was recognizing that Venezuela's president, Nicolas Maduro, had recently [announced](http://www.el-nacional.com/politica/Maduro-mantendra-creara_0_337766518.html) that the CADIVI system would be replaced with something else.
 Knowing that process might be underway, it seemed like a good time to let folks know that the existing data is still available.
 Emilia said recently "I think that is going to be very useful," and I hope she is proven right.

-Let's fact it, sometimes it takes people on the streets before things start to get moving again.
+Let's face it, sometimes it takes people on the streets before things start to get moving again.

 Got your own data liberation story?
 Drop me a note on [Twitter](http://twitter.com/phillipadsmith) or here in the comments.